Inside: Here, I share over 10 breastfeeding tips and tricks for beginners nursing a newborn that I’ve learned along the way.

 Ask for a list of approved medications from your doctor to keep on hand in case you get a cold, headache, etc. Only certain medications are recommended while breastfeeding.

 Wear a nursing top so that you are ready to breastfeed whenever and wherever you are.
 I like to use the Summer Tank Cardimom® Open Weave Sweater because it is designed specifically for pregnant and nursing mamas.
 You can wear it several different ways, including as a swim cover up.
 That way you always have a quick and convenient cover to breastfeed.
 I like that you can also use it to protect your baby from the sun by using it as a car seat cover.
 Wearing nursing tops will enable you to have the freedom you need to nurse throughout the day.

 Prepare for Breastfeeding in Public

-If you are not comfortable breastfeeding in public, they are a few tips for getting yourself ready.
+If you are not comfortable breastfeeding in public, there are a few tips for getting yourself ready.
 One is to practice ahead of time with the cover or clothing that you will be using.
 Also, taking the time to select a spot that you will be most comfortable in.
 I prefer to find a space where there will not be many people sitting behind me, if possible.

-What is your favorite breastfeeding tip for the summer?
+What is your favorite breastfeeding tip?

 Don’t forget to check out my favorite nursing cover by MULTIWEAR.